karlozrilic/karlozrilic/README.md

 ### Hi there, I'm Karlo 👋

-## I'm Student, Web developer and also a bit an Android developer
+## I'm Student, Web developer and also a bit of an Android developer

 - 🔭 I’m currently working on Student projects mostly
 - 🌱 I’m currently learning Android development (Java, but I will also start learning Kotlin)
-- 👯 I’m looking to collaborate on ...
+- 👔 I’m currently unemployed and looking for job
-- ⚡ Fun fact: ...
+[//]: <> (- ⚡ Fun fact: )

 ### Spotify Playing 🎧